 So what to do when the object of your dreams lies sleeping in front of you while you are condemned to live and die desperately alone?
-Do you wake them, condemning them to their death or do you spend your life satisfyingly selfless, morally content at having done the right thing, yet hopelessly alone drifting through the cold and dark of space, destined to die alone?
+Do you wake them and condemn them to their death?
+Or do you spend your life satisfyingly selfless, morally content at having done the right thing, yet hopelessly alone drifting through the cold and dark of space, destined to die alone?
 Its a big dilemma.

 Passengers is a movie that the critics loved to hate.
 The first half of the film poses a controversial premise and provokes the audience to ask itself what would you do in this situation?
 Its ultimately the disturbing premise that lead to some poor reviews of Passengers ( Rotten Tomato reviews gave it a 31% on the Tomatometer).
-The film understandably sparked anger and even revulsion from some critics for a blatant, underlying misogyny.
 There’s no doubt that the decision debated and then acted on by its protagonist Jim to wake up Aurora is a selfish and deceptive act and some argued tantamount to date rape, perhaps even murder.
 Aurora at one point screams at Jim “you took my life.”
+The film understandably sparked anger and even revulsion from some critics for a blatant, underlying misogyny.
 But the dicey premise in itself doesn’t make Passengers a bad film.
 Many movies have shitty protagonists that do terrible things that they must make amends for.
-In fact Jim’s dilemma and actions could have been what made Passengers a really good film.
+In fact Jim’s dilemma and actions could have been what made Passengers a really great film.
 Its controversial and it poses a question that makes a viewer to reflect what would I do?
 Its a premise that dares to question human behaviour at its most selfish and dark side in a predicament that’s seemingly plausible, i.e manipulating someone into a relationship.
 After all we all want to be loved.

-The films bigger sin was that it dared to provoke with a difficult, disturbing question and then quickly dropped it, instead opting for safe ground by suddenly shifting gear in the second half and turning itself from something challenging to an action “love conquers all” film.
+The films bigger sin was that it dared to provoke with a difficult, disturbing question and then quickly dropped it, instead opting for safe ground by suddenly shifting gear in the final act turning itself from something challenging to an action “love conquers all” film.
 The audiences didn’t buy it.
-The relationship that followed was thoroughly unbelievable and distasteful given its flawed basis and some of the critics slammed the film for it.
+The relationship underpinned by its disturbing premise, was distasteful given its flawed basis and some of the critics slammed the film for it.

-Despite the film receiving bad reviews from a lot of critics there are many pro’s to the film.
+Despite the film receiving many bad reviews from a lot of critics there were many pro’s to the film.
 The performances are exceptional.
-As per usual Jennifer Lawrence’s acting is spell binding perfection and er performance as Aurora is brilliant.
+As per usual Jennifer Lawrence’s acting is spell binding perfection and her performance as Aurora is brilliant.
 She plays the perfect dream girl, highly sexualized, good at sports and cooking, courageous, determined, intelligent, independent but not too independent that she can’t be forgiving of all your biggest flaws such as being a stalker.
-There are plenty of films that have done this previously (think Twilight and its totally creepy yet idolized stalker vampire Edward).
+There are plenty of films that have done this previously (think Twilight and its totally creepy yet idolized stalker,, vampire Edward).

 Chris Pratt does a good job at playing a cute, dopey prat (sorry, mechanic).
 He’s wholesome and really good at making and fixing things.
 Together the two characters Jim and Aurora sizzle despite the disturbing premise.
 In the good times on the ship, before Aurora finds out what Jim did, they have a saucy interlude and enjoy the luxuriousness of their designer spaceship and they clearly enjoy each others company (although as there’s only two of them there’s not much choice).
-Both Jim and Aurora show appropriate fashionable disdain toward the corporate enterprise that owns the ship.
+Aurora shows a fashionable disdain toward the corporate enterprise that owns the ship.
 There’s an underlying commentary on social class relations (she gets eggs & bacon from the breakfast dispenser machine, he gets sloppy porridge).
 Their only other companion is Michael Sheen whose performance as Arthur the anthropomorphic android is flawless.
 He’s super slick and a little creepy and serves as a useful sounding board for Jim and Auroras qualms.
-Their thoughts are revealed in their conversations with Arthur.